pact-foundation/pact-jvm/README.md

 You want to look at: [Pact Consumer](pact-jvm-consumer)

+### My Consumer interacts with a Message Queue

+As part of the V3 pact specification, we have defined a new pact file for interactions with message queues.
+For an implementation of a Groovy consumer test with a message pact, have a look at [pact-jvm-consumer-groovy-v3](pact-jvm-consumer-groovy-v3).

 ## Service Providers

 Once you have run your consumer tests, you will have generated some Pact files.
 You can then verify your service providers